Xola-Qika/AWS-re-Start/README.md

 This repostiory contains all my work from the AWS re/Start program, it includes Notes, Labs and Projects.

 # Content
-- labs - Hands-on lab exercises and scripts that I worked on
+- Labs - Hands-on lab exercises and scripts that I worked on
-- projects - Small hands-on projects to apply what I've learned
+- Projects - Small hands-on projects to apply what I've learned

 # Topics Covered
 - Cloud Foundations